-- And what are the rules of transcribing?
-Write up the exact words of the speaker, as close as possible to word for word.
-Don’t be tempted to write what your think they mean.
+- Record what needs to be noted, making sure to use the exact words of the speaker, as close as possible to word for word.
+Don’t be tempted to write what you think they mean.

-- You may want to appoint someone or bring along someone as scribe.
-There are advantages and disadvantages to this.
+- You may want to appoint someone or bring along someone as scribe, or use a graphic recorder.

 Facilitate a conversation whether it’s problem solving or idea generation or storytelling

-- Keep tracking the feeling of the group
+- Keep tracking the feelings of the group.

-- Encourage humour and playfulness; Many a good ifea is generated this way.
+- Encourage humour and playfulness; many a good idea is generated this way.